CP1404/Practicals/prac_10/README.md

 # Flask Web Framework

-Until now, we have made only one type of project, "Pure Python", and we always interacted via PyCharm with the console -- or using a GUI we made with Kivy.
+Until now, we have made only one type of project, "Pure Python", and we always interacted via PyCharm with the console - or using a GUI we made with Kivy.
 A very common way to deliver software these days is via a Web browser.
-Some programming languages are designed for the Web -- like JavaScript for the browser and PHP for Web servers, but we can also use Python... if we use it via a "Web Framework".
+Some programming languages are designed for the Web - like JavaScript for the browser and PHP for Web servers, but we can also use Python... if we use it via a "Web Framework".

-There are a number of great frameworks, like Django, Web2Py and Pyramid, but today we will use Flask.
+There are a number of great frameworks, like Django, Web2Py and Pyramid, but today we will use **Flask**.
-(You may be interested to know that WakaTime is written in Python and uses Flask.)
+(You may be interested to know that [WakaTime](https://wakatime.com) is written in Python and uses Flask.)

 Flask docs are at: <http://flask.pocoo.org/docs> and Flask is also covered in the textbook in **Appendix E**.